Band Aid 1984, where are they now? As in literally NOW. Where are they?

 Remember this handsome rabble?

 It’s now been 31 years since Bob Geldof, then 12, put together the first gaggle of popstars to sing Feed The World.
-It was a poisoned chalice that killed some of their careers, and yet also an unpoisoned one that saw some of their careers skyrocket like a rocket going into the sky.
+It was a strange chalice that killed some careers, and saw some skyrocket literally like a rocket going into the sky.
 Yes, I’m looking at you Bono.
 And you Jody Watley.
 And you Johnny Fingers.
 Anyway, in “who sang what” order, here’s what became of the Band Aid 1984ers…

-Paul Young – Paul famously sang the opening line “It’s Christmas time,” before chillingly ad-libbing the words “there’s no need to be afraid” for no apparent reason.
+Paul Young – Paul famously sang the opening line “It’s Christmas time,” before chillingly ad-libbing the words “there’s no need to be afraid”.
 This confused children.
 Should they be afraid?
 It was this kind of pointless dicking around that ultimately cost him his career.

-Boy George – Next in came Boy George, hilarious dubbed BOY as he was obviously a beautiful girl.
-Or was he?
-The dresses, the hair, the stubble, the penis?
+Boy George – Next in came Boy George, hilarious dubbed BOY.
+The dresses, the hair?
 Was he one of those homosexuals from films?
 It took years for old people to unscramble this unsettling visual conundrum.

 George Michael – thick haired bruiser George Michael got busted chiseling cartoon vaginas onto a toilet door using a screwdriver.
 Since then there’s been no word.

 Simon Le Bon – Frenchman Simon (his surname translates as THE Bon) brought his Gallic elegance to proceedings, and he also sang the line “it’s hard, but when you’re having fun” which you might notice doesn’t make any sense.
 Unfortunately this was in the days before Google Translate.